 In the world of media, an ever-changing one, it's important to define our terms first.
-The Bureau of Labor Statistics defines reporters and correspondents as those professionals who "collect and analyze facts about newsworthy events by interview, investigation, or observation" while they "report and write stories for newspaper, news magazine, radio or television."
+The Bureau of Labor Statistics (BLS) defines reporters and correspondents as those professionals who "collect and analyze facts about newsworthy events by interview, investigation or observation" while they "report and write stories for newspaper, news magazine, radio or television."
 With that clarified, let's take a look at the best cities for these old-school professionals.

 Of the 150 cities reporting data, these five earned our best score, comprising the factors of median salary, cost of living and location quotient.
-Speaking of salary, the 42,280 reporters, correspondents employed in the U.S. in May 2014 earned $45,800 on average, or an hourly wage of $22.02, according to the BLS, which has different categories for "broadcast news analysts" and "court reporters."
+Speaking of salary, the 42,280 reporters and correspondents employed in the U.S. in May 2014 earned $45,800 on average, or an hourly wage of $22.02, according to the BLS, which has different categories for "broadcast news analysts" and "court reporters."

 1. Washington, D.C.

 The nation's capital has the nation's second-highest location quotient, meaning that there is a high demand for journalists relative to the demand for other professions within the area.
-Of course, many have the dream of serving as his or her publication's White House correspondent, that one reporter that gets to follow the president on Air Force One and ask the hard questions at press briefings.
+Of course, many have the dream of serving as their publication's White House correspondent, that one reporter that gets to follow the president on Air Force One and ask the hard questions at press briefings.
 Some of their work ends up in D.C.'s amazing Newseum, where journos (and avid readers of journalism) go to geek out.